pierlui/unitedCode/README.md

 3: PreProcessing3pSim.cc
    this program recovers the 4th hit coordinates when 3 good hits are registered for the simulated output datafile (phase2 version 2)

-Please add parameters to the executable:
+Please add parameters to the executable:\n
  .codePP (executable)
  projection#
  fileName[Object_RUN#]